We are thrilled to announce the talented writers that will be judging the Young Writers' Competition this year.

 Wendy believes that everyone should follow their dreams and would love to see more children's books that feature characters from different backgrounds.

 Judging the Year 11 - 12 category is Catherine Greer.
-Catherine has written both a children's picture book, Jacaranda Show, and a young adult novel, love lie repeat.
+Catherine has written both a children's picture book, Jacaranda Snow, and a young adult novel, love lie repeat.

 Catherine grew up in Canada and holds a BA Honours and Masters degree in English literature.
 She started her career as an English teacher in Canada and then immigrated to Australia where she built a freelance copywriting business.
 When she isn't writing young adult novels and other books for children, she runs a happiness blog that focuses on positive psychology.